How do Poetry from different Cultures match and mix?

 6. Spectacle

 In Aristotle’s mind, these descend in order of importance to the story with the plot being of paramount importance and the first three being significantly more important than things like music and spectacle.
-The majority of stories told now follow this guideline, whether intentionally or not and in the case of poetry it’s a similar process while likely ignoring the first two unless it is a narrative poem such as Gilgamesh or the Iliad.
+The majority of stories told now follow this guideline, whether intentionally or not, and in the case of poetry, it’s a similar process while likely ignoring the first two unless it is a narrative poem such as Gilgamesh or the Iliad.
 A poem should explore a theme above all else.
 In the case of diction, it is nice to use attractive language but without some interesting thought, it’s ineffective.
 Similarly, though a melodic rhythm to the flow of the poem enhances it, the theme is still more important.
-And in the case of spectacle, creating beautiful images with your words will only get you so far if said images are not exploring something that’s interesting and can be emotionally relevant to the reader.
+In the case of spectacle, creating beautiful images with your words will only get you so far if said images are not exploring something interesting and can be emotionally relevant to the reader.
 So you can see how the poetic teachings of Aristotle have been so central to the success of the most noteworthy poets.

 Shakespeare